Best for Dual-User System

 LifeFone has been in the emergency monitoring industry since 1976.
 The company and all of its employees are U.S.-based, and it provides services to thousands of people throughout the nation.
 All LifeFone equipment is UL-certified.
 The company maintains an A+ rating with the Better Business Bureau.

-LifeFone offers four systems, three of which have an in-home component.
-For the in-home systems, the company offers free spousal monitoring.
-This policy allows a second person in the same home to be added to the original subscriber’s service plan at no additional cost, providing two people with coverage for the price of one.
+LifeFone offers four medical alert systems, three of which have an option for free spousal monitoring.
+This policy allows a second person in the same home to join the original subscriber’s plan at no additional cost, providing two people with coverage for the price of one.
 Unlike other companies, LifeFone does not even charge a fee for a second standard personal help button.
+Spousal monitoring with LifeFone can save couples several hundred dollars per year compared to paying for two devices and service plans separately.

 Who LifeFone Is Best For

 LifeFone’s free spousal monitoring policy can be a huge money saver for couples.
-A standard personal help button is included for the second person free of charge, but there is a small fee of several dollars per month for a fall detection pendant.
-Still, compared to paying for two individual service plans with another company, the LifeFone free spousal monitoring can save couples $300 or more per year.
+Its systems include a standard personal help button that may be used by a second person free of charge (though there is a small fee of several dollars per month for a fall detection pendant.)
+Still, compared to paying for two individual service plans, the LifeFone free spousal monitoring can save couples $300 or more per year.

-In addition to using their personal help button to connect with the emergency monitoring center, LifeFone users also have the option of using the Mobile Alert mobile app.
+LifeFone users also have the option of using the Mobile Alert mobile app.
 When the app is open, a “panic button” appears on the screen that users may touch to call the emergency monitoring center.
-There are also two other buttons for other situations: a concern button that users can press when in need of a virtual escort in situations that make them nervous, and a medical button to signal that they need immediate medical attention.
+There are two additional buttons for other situations.
+First, a concern button that users can press when in need of a virtual escort in situations that make them nervous.
+Second, a medical button to signal that they need immediate medical attention.
 The app costs $5.95 a month for existing LifeFone users and is available for both Apple and Android devices.

 Plans and Starting Costs

 LifeFone systems range in price from $29.95 a month to $46.95 a month when paid for on a month-to-month basis.
-Quarterly and annual payment options are also available and save customers several dollars per month.
+All LifeFone systems may also be paid for on a quarterly or annual basis; these plans save customers several dollars per month.

 LifeFone customers may cancel their service at any time without paying a penalty.
-Those who choose quarterly or annual payment options and have prepaid months at the time of cancellation receive a prorated refund.
+Those who have prepaid months at the time of cancellation receive a prorated refund.
 Additionally, if customers are unsatisfied with their system, they may return it within the first 30 days for a full refund.
+The 30 day refund policy applies to all LifeFone systems and all payment plans.

 There are no device, activation, or installation fees for any LifeFone devices.
-Free shipping is included with all plans.
+Free shipping is included with quarterly and annual payment plans.
+Those who choose month-to-month payment must pay $14.95 for shipping.

 Device Prices and Features

-At-Home provides emergency protection in the home.
-The system includes a base station with a range of 1,300 feet and a 32-hour backup battery to keep the system running in the event of a power outage, and a personal help button that connects users to the emergency monitoring center.
+The At-Home Landline system includes a base station with a range of 1,300 feet and a 32-hour backup battery to keep the system running in the event of a power outage, and a personal help button that connects users to the emergency monitoring center.
 The personal help button may be worn as a pendant or wristband and is completely waterproof so users can wear it in the shower.
 Fall detection is available for an additional $5 a month.
 Users must have a working landline connection in their home; there is no cellular option for the standard At-Home.

-This is LifeFone’s least expensive system, costing $29.95 a month with a monthly payment plan.
+The At-Home device is LifeFone’s least expensive system, costing $29.95 a month with a monthly payment plan.
 The quarterly and annual plans are both slightly less expensive.
-The quarterly plan costs $27.95 a month, and the annual plan costs $22.68 a month.
+The quarterly plan costs $27.95 a month, and the annual plan saves users the most money per month, at $22.87 a month.

 This system uses AT&T’s cellular network rather than a landline, so it is an option for those who want in-home protection but do not have a working landline.
 Otherwise, the system has all of the same features and components as the standard At-Home.
 Users who want automatic fall detection may add the feature to their service plan for an additional $5 a month.